Price: Varies greatly, but usually $10 – $20

 For all you cat lovers out there, you know that it’s important to have the right cat collars for your cats.
-Because of all the hidey holes they like to crawl into, it’s very important to have the breakaway collars for them because they can get stuck if you have one that doesn’t allow them to pull to be released.
+Because of all the hidey holes they like to crawl into, it’s very important to have the breakaway collars.
+They can get stuck if you have one that doesn’t allow them to pull to be released.

-I also usually have collars that have bells on them so that I can hear them when they are stuck somewhere, like under the bed.
-Many of the cat collars today in pet stores, as well as online even, are the breakaway collars and most have bells attached to them.
+I also usually have collars that have bells on them.
+This is so that I can hear them when they are stuck somewhere, like under the bed.
+Many of the cat collars today in pet stores, as well as online even, are the breakaway collars.
+Most even have bells attached to them.
 Some collars even come with interchangeable bells so you can switch up the color scheme for your cats.

 Special Adornments or Plain Jane?

-I’ve found that with my cats, if I buy the really intricate ones, they tend to get the adornments stuck since they love to crawl around under my bed.
-But I will say, I actually like male cats a little more than females (personally) and in the past, my males have been mad at me for attempting to dress them up.
+I’ve found that with my cats, if I buy the really intricate ones, they tend to get the adornments stuck.
+They love to crawl around under my bed and try to get stuck.
+But I will say, I actually like male cats a little more than females (personally).
+In the past, my males have been mad at me for attempting to dress them up.
 I usually get the death stare for hours.

 Where To Buy The Breakaway Collars.

 Most pet stores that sell cat collars have strictly gone to the breakaway collars now.
-They may look to the naked eye like a standard collar, but often the plastic clasp has the ability to pull apart when some sort of force is applied to it.
-Little kittens may have a harder time with these, so I do recommend that if you have a very young kitten, then wait to put a collar on them until they’re about 2 months old.
+They may look to the naked eye like a standard collar.
+Look closely, the plastic clasp has the ability to pull apart when some sort of force is applied to it.
+Little kittens may have a harder time with these.
+I do recommend that if you have a very young kitten, then wait to put a collar on them until they’re about 2 months old.

 The clasp function on the breakaway’s will pull apart as mentioned with just a little force.
 Because cats hate to be detained in any form, if these collars get snagged, once the cat fights to break free the collar will come undone easily and your cat can get free.
 Of course, the hard part is attempting to find your cat’s collar once you realize it’s gone.
 Who know’s where they could have left it?